 Why Choose A Lutheran School?

-The Lutheran Church has been in Australia for 175 years and is best known for its work in the aged care, education and community service sectors.
+The Lutheran Church dates back to the Reformation when Martin Luther (1483-1546) challenged some of the teachings and practices of the church of his day.
+The Lutheran Church has been in Australia for more than 175 years and is best known for its work in the aged care, education and community service sectors.

 Christian Studies at Immanuel

 In Immanuel's Primary School, students meet for Chapel once a week and have a daily devotion in their class groups.
 Christian Studies is the subject taught from Prep to Year 10.

 Religious and Values Education (RAVE) is the subject taught in Years 11-12 and is based on a four strand curriculum written by Lutheran Education Australia (LEA) covering: Christian Beliefs, The Christian Church, Christian Living and Christianity in the World.
 RAVE is an academic discipline and includes the study of ethics, philosophy and world religions.